You have this thing you’re really proud of — and you want to sell it online.

 But what if you could get others to do the talking for you?

 When someone besides you is willing to state publicly that they’ve benefited from your offer, this can be the most compelling persuasive element of all.

-To do this, bring in testimonials and use them throughout your sales email or sale page.
+To do this, bring in testimonials and use them in your sales copy.
 Let others advocate for your offer!